-Dundee is another important city and is famous for its blend of modern and old world heritage designs… this probably provoked UNESCO to name it as City of Design.
-Interestingly Dundee has great competency in gaming….Grand Theft Auto game was born here and it has a cool V& A museum.
-The international Jazz festival and Scotland’s largest food festival happens in Dundee and there are amazing opportunities of white water rafting and hiking in its neighbouring countryside.
+Dundee is another important city and is famous for its blend of modern and old-world heritage designs… this probably provoked UNESCO to name it as the City of Design.
+Interestingly Dundee has great competency in gaming….Grand Theft Auto game was born here and it has a cool V& A Museum.
+The international Jazz Festival and Scotland’s largest Food Festival happen in Dundee and there are amazing opportunities for white water rafting and hiking in its neighbouring countryside.

 If you are not really fond of the dark skies and heaps of clouds that punctuate the skyscape in Scotland then head off to Aberdeen that’s named as UK’s sunniest city.
-This is a good place to base your holiday in… the Scottish highlands, beaches and abundance of golf courses around leads to a bundle of opportunities.
+This is a good place to base your holiday… the Scottish highlands, beaches and an abundance of golf courses around lead to a bundle of opportunities.

 And a visit to Scotland must have Inverness…the happiest city in Scotland.
 The Scottish highlands with their wild beauty lie all around this urban hub which is a medley of festivals, ancient architecture, art shows and restaurants.

 If you go even further north you will reach Up Helly Aa in Lerwick where the mystical Viking Fire Festival is held.
-One of the best places to experience Scottish countryside is Perthshire where there are rich farms and the rivers teem with fish especially Salmon.
-Another lovey experience would be to visit the Moray Firth region where there are spectacular cliffs and tiny fishing villages nestling under them.
+One of the best places to experience the Scottish countryside is Perthshire where there are rich farms and the rivers teem with fish, especially Salmon.
+Another lovely experience would be to visit the Moray Firth region where there are spectacular cliffs and tiny fishing villages nestling under them.

 Food & Drinks